 You are responsible for organizing, installing and supporting an organization’s computer systems, which includes Local Area Networks (LANs), Wide Area Networks (WANs), network segments, intranets and other data communication systems.

-Our Computer Networking Technology Program may be an ideal fit if you have:
+Our Computer Networking Technology certificate may be an ideal fit if you have:

 - Strong analytical skills.
 Administrators need to evaluate network and system performance and determine how changes in the environment will affect it.

 - Excellent communication skills.
 Administrators oversee the connections of many different types of computer equipment and, therefore, must ensure that they all properly work together.

 - Good multi-tasking skills.
 Administrators may have to work on many problems and tasks at the same time.